gatsbyjs/gatsby/docs/docs/mdx/migrate-remark-to-mdx.md

 title: Migrating Remark to MDX
 ---

-For people who already have an existing blog using gatsby-transformer-remark, but want to use MDX, you can swap out the remark transformer plugin with gatsby-plugin-mdx and touch little code otherwise.
+For people who already have an existing blog using `gatsby-transformer-remark` but want to use MDX, you can swap out the Remark transformer plugin with `gatsby-plugin-mdx` and touch little code otherwise.

 ## Prerequisites

-- An existing site that builds pages using `gatsby-transformer-remark` ([gatsby-starter-blog](https://github.com/gatsbyjs/gatsby-starter-blog) will be used as a reference in this guide).
+- An existing Gatsby site that builds pages using `gatsby-transformer-remark` ([gatsby-starter-blog](https://github.com/gatsbyjs/gatsby-starter-blog) will be used as a reference in this guide)

 ## Adding in gatsby-plugin-mdx

-Add gatsby-plugin-mdx (and its peer dependencies) to your package.json and remove gatsby-transformer-remark.
+Add the `gatsby-plugin-mdx` plugin (and its peer dependencies) to your `package.json` file and remove the `gatsby-transformer-remark` plugin.

 ```shell
 npm install @mdx-js/mdx @mdx-js/react gatsby-plugin-mdx